Star system: Orbital characteristics

 In systems that satisfy the assumptions of the two-body problem – including having negligible tidal effects, perturbations (from the gravity of other bodies), and transfer of mass between stars – the two stars will trace out a stable elliptical orbit around the barycenter of the system.
-Examples of binary systems are Sirius, Procyon and Cygnus X-1, the last of which probably consists of a star and a black hole.
+Examples of binary systems are Sirius, Procyon and Cygnus X-1, the latter of which consists of a star and a black hole.

 Multiple-star systems can be divided into two main dynamical classes: